justinmahar/articulate-nlg/README.md

 ## Overview

+> articulate | är-ˈti-kyə-ˌlāt
+>
+>   to give clear and effective utterance to : to put into words

 With Articulate NLG, you can define personas that can articulate concepts (represented as strings) as speech text.
+Articulation is putting those concepts into words.

 - For instance, a particular persona might articulate the concept `"greet"` as `"hello"`, `"hi"`, or `"hey"`.
 - Another persona might articulate that same concept as `"oy!"`, `"yo!"`, or `"sup!"`.